German invasion of Denmark (1940): Abild and Sølsted

 The first fighting in Western Jutland (Jylland) occurred against the Tønder garrison, which was dispatched to Abild and Sølsted.

-At Abild, a Danish 20 mm gun crew knocked out two German armoured cars of the German 11th Motorized Regiment before pulling back.
+At Abild, a Danish 20 mm gun crew knocked out two German armoured cars of the German 11th Motorised Regiment before pulling back.
 At Sølsted, a Danish anti-tank unit consisting of fewer than 50 men set up a defensive position with a 20 mm gun on a road.
-When a force of the German 11th Motorized Regiment approached, the Danes opened fire as soon as the first German armoured car came within range.
+When a force of the German 11th Motorised Regiment approached, the Danes opened fire as soon as the first German armoured car came within range.
 The first vehicle was knocked out and ended up in a ditch, while the next continued forward, but pulled back after being hit.
 It was hit several more times, but was able to fire back.
 German infantry attempted twice to outflank the Danish positions, but both attempts were met with heavy fire and they became bogged down.
 Seeing that his attack was failing, the German regimental commander radioed for support and three German Henschel Hs 126 aircraft soon appeared.
 They bombed and strafed the Danish force until the Danish commander ordered his troops to fall back to Bredebo.
 In spite of this, no Danish casualties were reported.
 When the men of the Tønder garrison reached Bredebro, the order to capitulate had been issued and the fighting was over.

 Airborne landings

 At approximately 05:00, history's first paratrooper attack took place.
 96 Fallschirmjäger jumped from nine Junkers Ju 52 transport aircraft to secure Storstrøm Bridge, connecting the island of Falster with Zealand (Sjælland) and the coastal fortress on Masnedø island.
 The elite German troops expected heavy fighting around the fortress, but much to their surprise, only two privates and an officer were found inside.
 The landing opened the way for a battalion of the 198.
 Infanterie-Division to advance on Copenhagen (København) by land.

-Two hours later, a platoon of paratroopers from the 4th battalion of Fallschirmjäger Regiment I landed in Aalborg (Ålborg), the main city of northern Jutland (Jylland), to secure Weserübung Süd's primary target: the airfield at Aalborg (Ålborg), to be used as a stepping-stone for the invasion of Norway.
-The Fallschirmjäger's encountered no resistance, and in less than an hour German aircraft were landing there in huge numbers.
+Two hours later, a platoon of paratroopers from the 4th battalion of Fallschirmjäger Regiment I landed in Aalborg, the main city of northern Jutland (Jylland), to secure Weserübung Süd's primary target: the airfield at Aalborg, to be used as a stepping-stone for the invasion of Norway.
+The Fallschirmjägers encountered no resistance, and in less than an hour German aircraft were landing there in huge numbers.
 More than 200 landings and takeoffs were recorded on the first day, most of them transporting troops and fuel to Fornebu Airport in Norway.

 In Esbjerg, a 75mm anti-aircraft gun damaged a German aircraft.